MKspencer88/Python-games-/README.md

 # Python-games: The Day I Asked ChatGPT to Teach Me Python.

 I started this project the day I finished a long morning of studying for my CompTIA Security+ exam.
-I had been using ChatGPT to help clarify concepts by asking it to "Explain this to me like I am a child." and it was working -- I was actually retaining the information.
+I had been using ChatGPT to help clarify concepts by asking it to "Explain this to me like I am a child.", and it was working -- I was actually retaining the information.

 Once I felt studied out, I typed in a new prompt:
 *"Can you teach me Python?
 I am a beginner, want to break into IT and have no money.
 Can you help me?"*

-That single question kicked off an entire day of learning, troubleshooting and building small Python scripts.
+That single question kicked off an entire day of learning, troubleshooting, and building small Python scripts.
 This project documents that journey.

 # Tools Used
 - Python
 - Linux
-- SSH (There are some screenshots where I had to SSH into my VM from my main machine cause my VM UI wasn't cooperating.)
+- SSH (There are some screenshots where I had to SSH into my VM from my main machine because my VM UI wasn't cooperating.)

 # Skills Demonstrated
 - Writing beginner level Python scripts